theupdateframework/taps/tap4.md

 ## Use case 1: obtaining different targets from different repositories

-It is desirable to use the same TUF library to download and verify different targets hosted on different repositories.
-For example, a user may wish to download Python packages from PyPI, and Ruby packages from RubyGems.
+It is desirable to use the same instance of TUF to download and verify different targets hosted on different repositories (for example, Python packages from PyPI, and Ruby packages from RubyGems).
 There are significant advantages in using the same instance of TUF to manage metadata across different repositories, including benefiting from security updates, and performance enhancements.

 ## Use case 2: hiding sensitive metadata and targets

-Users may not wish to upload some metadata and targets to a public repository, because doing so may reveal some sensitive / proprietary information.
+Enterprise users may not wish to upload some metadata and targets to a public repository, because doing so may reveal some sensitive / proprietary information.
-Therefire, these users may use a private repository to host these sensitive metadata and targets, and hide them from public view.
+Therefore, these users may use a private repository to host these sensitive metadata and targets, and hide them from public view.
 In order to use both the private and public repositories, TUF clients need to be somehow informed to search for some targets on the private repository, and all